YellowOnion/steam-runtime-tools/README.md

 Building a relocatable install
 ------------------------------

+To make the built version compatible with older systems, you will need an environment based on Ubuntu 12.04 'precise' or Debian 8 'jessie'.
+SteamRT 1 'scout' or SteamRT 1.5 'heavy' should be suitable.
+SteamOS 2 'brewmaster' is not suitable, because its amd64 and i386 linux-libc-dev packages are not currently co-installable.

+The most straightforward method is to have a prebuilt version of libcapsule-tools-relocatable:amd64 and libcapsule-tools-relocatable:i386 in your build environment.
+For example, you could do the build in a SteamRT 1 'scout' or SteamRT 1.5 'heavy' Docker image that has those packages already.
+Then you can just do:

+    make

+Or, if your build environment has those packages available but uninstalled, you can unpack them with `dpkg-deb -x` and use something
+like:

+    make relocatabledir=./usr/lib/libcapsule/relocatable

-Build a Debian source package (`.dsc`, `.debian.tar.*`, `.orig.tar.*` for libcapsule 0.20180430.0 or later, on a system with autoconf-archive 20160916-1~bpo8+1 or later.
+Alternatively, build a Debian source package (`.dsc`, `.debian.tar.*`, `.orig.tar.*` for libcapsule 0.20190402.0 or later, which will require autoconf-archive 20160916-1~bpo8+1 or later if you are building from git.
 Put it in the top-level directory of `pressure-vessel`, for example:

-    dcmd cp ../build-area/libcapsule_0.20180430.0-0co1.dsc .
+    dcmd cp ../build-area/libcapsule_0.20190402.0-0co1.dsc .

-To make the built version compatible with older systems, you will need a Debian 8 'jessie' environment with some extra packages.
-SteamOS 2 'brewmaster' is not suitable, because its amd64 and i386 linux-libc-dev packages are not co-installable.

-The simplest way is to do the build in a Debian 8 'jessie' amd64 container with selected i386 packages available, like `ci/Jenkinsfile` does:
+After that, the simplest way is (again) to do the build already inside a suitable container:

     make